danieltomasz/psd-paths/README.md

 # EEG PSD-PATHS pipeline

-Code  used for analysis of restring state EEG data and extracting PSD features.
+Code  used for analysis of resting state EEG data and extracting PSD features.

 ## Installation
 Download the files with